-- If you set up the AUTOEXEC.NCF file to mount all volumes automatically each time the server comes up, then you would use the MOUNT command only if you have dismounted a volume and want to remount it. - After you replace a removable drive, use this command to mount all volumes residing on the removable drive. - You can mount and dismount volumes while the server is running. - You can also use NWCONFIG to mount a volume.
-Select Installation Options > Volume Options.
+- If you set up the autoexec.ncf file to mount all volumes automatically each time the server comes up, then you would use the MOUNT command only if you have dismounted a volume and want to remount it. - After you replace a removable drive, use this command to mount all volumes residing on the removable drive. - You can mount and dismount volumes while the server is running.